 Popular Cuts for All Lengths

 Recently, we’ve found ourselves feeling a little buzzy.
 Maybe it’s the sudden excitement of summer on its way, but we can’t shake the itch that the best hairstyle may be no style at all.
 It’s a radical idea, but the buzz cut may just be the most flattering trend this season.
+You don’t have to know the difference between a fade vs. taper to know a buzz cut is a good idea!

 Have you ever considered clipping your strands away?
 It’s an idea that will seem avant-garde to many, for sure, but that doesn’t mean it’s not doable.
 Sit back, relax, and imagine a life with no hair styling necessary.